lemuelpjr/lp-old-landing-page/README.md

-This is my personal portfolio website.
+This is my old landing page used while I was building my portfolio.

-I keep updating it as I learn new things or create some cool project I'd like to show.